MarcMogdanz/marcmogdanz.de/content/posts/guide-netherlands.md

 AirBnB and similar sites are not really liked here because they take "normal" apartments from the local population and offer them for a much higher price to tourists.

 The city is also going down hard on them and there are a [lot of rules](https://www.amsterdam.nl/veelgevraagd/?caseid=%7BDB74D98B-5515-4205-AB86-8AE634DD89E6%7D) which need to be met to be allowed to rent out on AirBnB, for example you're only allowed to rent out on AirBnB for a max of 30 days per year.

+# Insurances

+## Health insurance

+Everybody living or working in The Netherlands is required to have health insurance.
+If you've just moved here you have around **four months** to get your Dutch health insurance setup.

+In The Netherlands the employee needs to pay their health insurance themselves so you'll pay your premium from your _net salary_.
+Some other countries, like Germany, have a system in place where the employer pays your health insurance from your _gross salary_.
+This is **not** the case here, so keep in mind your net salary is exclusive of your health insurance premium.

+The price of your health insurance consists of two parts, your premium _(premie)_ and your copay _(eigen risico)_.
+You'll pay your premium each month but some health insurance companies also offer you to pay it every 3, 6 or 12 months for a small discount.
+The copay works basically in a "you have to pay a maximum of your copay per year" yourself.
+The minimum copay for 2022 is 385 Euro, so if your medicine/therapy costs 500 Euro, you'll have to pay 385 Euro yourself and the remaining 115 Euro and everything above that will be covered for the rest of the calendar year.
+Some health insurance companies allow you to set a higher copay and offer you a lower premium which may be beneficial if you're healthy and/or don't take use of your health insurance.
+Children are covered by their parents health insurance and have no own premium/copay.

+Small note, you'll have to pay for your health insurance retroactive beginning from the date of your registration, not when you actually took the insurance policy.
+Best to keep money aside each month until you've figured it out so you're not getting hit with a surprise bill.

+Most of the health insurance policies are not that different but you'll have two ways to find your ideal policy: You can checkout [each of them one by one](https://www.zorgverzekering.org/eng/insurance-companies/).
+Or you can use a search engine like [zorgwijzer](https://www.zorgwijzer.nl/zorgvergelijker/english#/search) or [independer](https://www.independer.nl/zorgverzekering/intro.aspx).

+In general what is being paid, how much, where etc. are all rather specific questions and you should research for yourself, especially if you already need medicine.

+More info can be found on the [iamexpat.nl](https://www.iamexpat.nl/expat-info/insurances-netherlands/dutch-health-insurance) site.

+If you've setup your health insurance it's also good to find a General Practitioners (GP) near you so you can register with them and have somebody you can talk to if you have questions.
+You'll also need to get a referral from your GP each time you need to see a specialist.

+In case you're from a digital stone age country like Germany where you still need to have your [blue health insurance card](https://ec.europa.eu/social/main.jsp?catId=653&langId=en) in order to see a doctor: you don't need it here.
+It's called a _Zorgpas_ and most health insurance companies provide you with a digital version in their app/on their website.
+If you're at a doctor it's enough to provide you with your BSN and say that you have Dutch health insurance.
+Most companies also issue physical cards if you ask them for example when you're traveling within the EU.

+Last but not least, you're only allowed to switch your health insurance company once a year and you'll need to do so prior to the 1st of January.
+An exception is when you just moved to The Netherlands then you're obviously allowed to get one immediately.

+## Home insurance

+You're not legally required to take home insurance but in my opinion it's a good tradeoff to a pay a small amount each month but in case you (or nature) fucks something up, you're covered and in my opinion it's worth my peace of mind.

+There are also some landlords who require the renter to take out home insurance by a clause in the rental contract, so check your contract if that's the case for you.
+It may also be required/relevant for you if you want to buy a property here on a mortgage.

+Personally I'm using [Lemonade](https://www.lemonade.com/nl/en/) because their app/website are both available fully in English, their [policy is open source](https://www.lemonade.com/nl/en/policy-two) and the same for everybody and they offer a combined home insurance and personal liability insurance.
+I'm paying around 6 Euro a month for both which in my books is a good deal.

+You can find a list of more companies offering home insurance over on the [expatica.com](https://www.expatica.com/nl/finance/insurance/home-insurance-in-the-netherlands-132194/#companies) site.

+Small note, if you're living in a shared apartment and/or are not [officially married/in an registered partnership](https://www.government.nl/topics/marriage-cohabitation-agreement-registered-partnership/marriage-registered-partnership-and-cohabitation-agreements) you may need to take out these insurances for each of you separately, also if you're living in the same apartment.

+## Personal liability insurance

+Pretty much the same goes for this one as for the [home insurance](#home-insurance).
+You're not required to take it but in my opinion it's a small amount of money which gives you peace of mind.
+There's a good [blog post by Lemonde](https://www.lemonade.com/nl/blog/liability-insurance-netherlands/) explaining the benefits of it but as always, you'll need to decide for yourself.